Xgamer911/cotps_script/README.md

 Starting the Program
 ----------------------------
+First, open a command prompt and type "pip install selenium"

+This will install the selenium webdriver for python.

+Second, type "pip install pytz"

+This will install a timezone module for python.

-Open command line, goto cotps.py location and type "python cotps.py"
+Then goto cotps.py location and type "python cotps.py"

-or

-double clicking on cotps.py